JZalaOz/DataPackPlus/README.md

 <br><hr>

 ### Math Operations
-If you want to know what these operations are, just search them.
+If you want to know what these operations are, just search for them.

 | Operation Name         | Input Size | Notes                     |
 |------------------------|:----------:|:-------------------------:|